HITECHCRIME/HC_SG302_Morbid_Place/README.md

 ```
 people make me sway into my morbid place
-on the edge of a blade marks of blood (drops)
+on the edge of the blade marks of blood
 sliced off from my beaten path to the end
 i told myself don't go so up coz that's okay
+it's time to get it back

+xxxxxxx feigning's
+been in the right
+stacking on life's truth scarce
+so make it count
+hope it better arrived

+say can't take it
+any day focus on the touchdown
+better on countdown
+so lone so long

+people make me sway into my morbid place
+on the edge of a blade marks of blood
+sliced off from my beaten path to the end
+i told myself don't go so up coz that's okay
+it's time to get it back

+give it back
+give it back
+give it back
+give it back
+give it back
+give it back

+people make me sway into middle of my morbid place
+on the edge of a blade marks of blood
+sliced off from my beaten path to the end
+i told myself don't go so up coz that's okay
-it's time to get it back (and I never will be sane) I never will be blamed
+it's time to get it back and I never will be blamed

-With Empty words inside the smoke they disintegrate
-Take away all of the pain with an early grave,
-Slowly fade through the brighter days I'll be at the gates
-Don't wait for the weeks I'm gone
-I'm a mess i get worse as the time goes on
-Pass by to the great unknown been trash let go goodnight won't mourn

-make your time

 ```